 No - Dutch vendors highly prefer card payments to cash.
 In fact, it is quite common to see "PIN Only" signs at stores, meaning you would not be able to pay in cash.
 You definitely need a bank card traveling or living in the Netherlands.

 Can I get a mortgage in The Netherlands as an expat?

 Yes, it is possible to get a mortgage as an expat.
 Generally, you would need to provide the following:

 - Credit history statement

 - Permanent residence permit or EU passport

 Expect to borrow roughly 5 times your annual gross wage.
 Until 2022, the only bank providing mortgage services to expats was ABN AMRO.
-Then the Dutch neobank bunq became the first bank in the world to offer mortgages to users.
+Then the Dutch neobank bunq became the first mobile-first bank in the world to offer mortgages to users.